Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 There's a few different options.

 ## OSM Map Tile Packager

 osmdroid comes with a tool to enable you to download tiles and storage them for offline use called the `OSM Map Tile Packager`.

-TODO guide on operation
+See the [readme.md for more information](https://github.com/osmdroid/osmdroid/blob/master/OSMMapTilePackager/readme.md).

 ## Mobile Atlas Creator (MOBAC)